opencog/atomspace/opencog/matrix/README.md

 **Q:** Really, C++ is sooo fast...

-**A:** Yes, but since the data is stored in values associated with atoms in the AtomSpace, adding numbers together is NOT the bottleneck.
+**A:** Yes, but since the data is stored in Values associated with Atoms in the AtomSpace, adding numbers together is NOT the bottleneck.
 Accessing Atom Values *is* the bottleneck.
-Finding a good performance optimization for the atom values framework is a lot harder.
+For this case, the overhead of using scheme, compared to C++, is not outrageous.

 **Q:** Why don't you just export all your data to SciPy or to Gnu R, or to Octave, or MatLab, for that matter, and just do your data analytics